FlorianBoulayy/Health_Project/README.md

 In today's fast-paced world, mental and physical health are deeply connected to lifestyle choices.
 This project investigates how habits such as physical activity, sleep, and screen time influence stress and happiness levels.
 By leveraging smartwatch biometric data and self-reported mental health information, we aim to uncover key behavioral patterns that impact well-being.

 To achieve this, I conducted an in-depth data analysis using statistical methods and machine learning models.
 The project initially started with real-world data that I cleaned using SQL.
 However, due to missing values and structural limitations, I decided to generate a synthetic dataset using Artificial Intelligence (AI).
-The synthetic dataset was carefully designed to replicate the original structure, distributions, and relationships found in the cleaned dataset, allowing for a more precise and controlled analysis.
+The synthetic dataset was carefully designed to replicate the original structure, distributions, and relationships found in the cleaned dataset, allowing for a more precise and controlled analysis on Python.

 ## 📌 Research Questions & Objectives